 Tickets and accidents/Loss-runs:

 Prior to giving you a quote, an insurance company will most likely want to see your loss-run, which is a record of all the claims your business has faced.
 The more claims you have, the more of a risk you are.
 As we said, “riskier” businesses will probably have more expensive insurance.
-It might even be difficult for a business with tickets, accidents, or other claims to find tow truck insurance at all.
+It might even be difficult for a business with many claims to find tow truck insurance at all.

 Your tow trucks.

 Whether you have wreckers or rollbacks, the value of your tow trucks will impact your tow truck insurance rates.
 The insurance company will want to know the year, make, and model of your trucks.
 The more expensive your trucks are, the more they will cost to insure.
 That’s because any loss will be costlier – it takes more money to repair or replace a bigger, more valuable tow truck.
 So, the GVWR (gross vehicle weight rating) factors into your insurance rates.

 Every single one of your trucks needs to be properly insured.
 The more trucks you have, the greater your potential for loss, the more expensive your insurance.